Consumer medicine information

 • slurred speech

-Tell your doctor, pharmacist or diabetes nurse educator if you have trouble recognising the symptoms of hypoglycaemia.
+Tell your doctor, pharmacist or nurse if you have trouble recognising the symptoms of hypoglycaemia.

 Recognising these mild to moderate hypoglycaemic symptoms early may allow you to take the necessary steps to avoid more serious hypoglycaemia.